ZCai25/glm-fastapi-app/README.md

    - The model is loaded during the FastAPI application startup.

 3. **Docker Containerization:**
-   - The Dockerfile (`docker/Dockerfile`) specifies the environment and dependencies for running the FastAPI application.
+   - The Dockerfile (`Dockerfile`) specifies the environment and dependencies for running the FastAPI application.
    - Docker image is built using the `docker build` command, then you can build by running the `run_api.sh`
       - From the project directory, build the container with a tag 1.0
         ```console